ENCCS/julia-for-hpc/content/scientific-computing.rst

    PalmerPenguins package uses the `CSV.jl <https://csv.juliadata.org/stable/>`_
    package for fast loading of data.
 Note further that ``DataFrame`` can accept a ``CSV.File`` object and read it into a dataframe!

+   We will do this in a new script ``datascience.jl`` in the same directory as the ``datascience`` environment created in :ref:`this earlier exercise <datascience_env>`.
+We can execute the expressions in the script line-by-line by hitting `Shift-Enter`.

    .. code-block:: julia